How did innovation help people achieve a better way of life?

 A New Direction

 2006 was to be the museum’s 50th anniversary.
-So when the Board of Directors asked Ted Rita to become assistant GM, helping John Edris with most aspects of management in 2000, Ted accepted with a condition - it was time to restore and operate the Shay Locomotive.
+So when the Board of Directors asked Ted Rita to become assistant GM (latter he would become Executive Director), helping John Edris with most aspects of management in 2000, Ted accepted with a condition - it was time to restore and operate the Shay Locomotive.
 Ted assembled a crew of dedicated volunteers that shared his love of the Society and the locomotive and, after 21 years of inactivity, the #7 steamed again in time for the 50th annual Labor Day Weekend Steam & Power Show.
 Ted says, “ this restoration changed the whole place, the morale, the mind set of our volunteers, and the support of the public.
 It was the most important thing we could do to get us pointed in the direction everyone wanted to move to.”

 Ted was right.
 The museum saw completion of a new, beautiful, timber-framed, open depot / ticket booth for the 2007 season and the first “School Days” STEM field trip.
 Since then, the volunteers and museum host one local school each year for a free field trip.